 There is a plethora of information that you can look at and use for your research.

 Collecting documents and records

-After this people usually want to look up past censuses of grandparents, great grandparents and so on.
-Unfortunately the earliest censuses that you can gain access to will be at least 100 years old.
-So you will have to make sure you have names, dates and places of your ancestors from this time period.
+After this people usually want to look up past censuses of grandparents, great grandparents, and so on.
+Unfortunately, the earliest censuses that you can gain access to will be at least 100 years old.

 The Neverending Genealogy Journey